nadinne94/nadinne94/README.md

 - Data and statistics enthusiast
 - Passionate about Brazilian music
 - Bachelor's degree in Civil Engineering
-- Always listening to random podcasts: politics, science, society, entertainment, you name it.
+- Always listening to random podcasts.

 ## Linguagens